Angelina (French singer): 2018: Junior Eurovision Song Contest

 In 2018, Angelina was chosen to represent France with the song "Jamais sans toi" at that year's Junior Eurovision Song Contest, held in Minsk, Belarus, where she finished in second place with 203 points, 15 points behind the winner.
 The jury had her sixth, and the public second.

 Angelina's performance at Junior Eurovision marked France's return to the contest after 14 years.
 (Before that, the country had participated only once, in 2004, when Thomas Pontier finished sixth with his song "Si on voulait bien" ("If We Wanted").)
 After Angelina's success, Eurovision France decided that France would participate the following year as well.

 2019: Debut album

 In late March 2019, Angelina released a single titled "Maman me dit".
 In 26 April, she released her debut album, entitled Ma voie, which entered the French chart at number 84.
 In October she announced a tour for spring 2020.

+2021: Second album

+On 21 November 2021, Angelina released a second album entitled Apparences.